top of page

 Victoria’s workplace health and safety regulator, WorkSafe Victoria, recorded 12 workplace fatalities in the 12 months to 21 November 2025.

-Twelve deaths in a single year — across industries where the risks and control measures are well understood — is an unacceptable toll by any measure.
+Twelve preventable deaths in one year, in industries where the hazards and controls are well known is an unacceptable toll by any measure.
 The causes remain unchanged: structural collapses, unguarded machinery, falls from height, fatigue-related vehicle incidents, and chemical explosions, concentrated in construction, agriculture, manufacturing, and transport/logistics.

 Safe Work Australia data confirm Victoria’s traumatic fatality rate continues to exceed the national average and the rates in every other mainland jurisdiction.

-In 2023 Victoria recorded 1.9 deaths per 100,000 workers — the highest of any mainland state — against a national average of 1.4.
-Preliminary 2025 figures place Victoria at approximately 1.8 per 100,000 while the national rate and most model WHS jurisdictions continue their downward trend.
+In 2023 Victoria recorded 1.9 deaths per 100,000 workers against a national average of 1.4.
+Preliminary 2025 figures sit at ~1.8, while the rest of the country continues a clear downward trend.

-Persistent and systemic failures by Victorian company directors and senior managers
+Persistent and systemic failures by directors and managers

-Sections 144 and 145 of the Victoria OHS Act remain fundamentally inadequate: they impose no positive duty, prescribe no steps, and create no obligation for officers to act until after a worker has died and a corporate offence is proven.
+Sections 144–145 of the Victorian OHS Act impose no ongoing obligation whatsoever: they impose no positive duty, prescribe no steps, and create no obligation for officers to act unless and until after a worker has died and a corporate offence is proven.

-The vague “all reasonable measures” test offers directors and senior managers almost unlimited room to claim ignorance or to point to isolated policies that were never implemented or verified.
+The vague “all reasonable measures” test offers directors and senior managers almost unlimited room to claim ignorance or wave a dusty policy that was never implemented.
 In practice, these sections do not drive prevention; they merely provide a basis for punishment after the fact, and even then, only when WorkSafe has the resources to prosecute.

 The Victorian framework is purely reactive: officer accountability arises only after a corporate breach has been proven and, in these cases, after a worker has died.